javadbayat/tifftools/README.md

 After running the command, a Browse dialog box will appear (like the image below).
 It will let you easiliy select your desired folder in which to store the resulting image files (in this example, `F:\goodies`).
 Then you can click OK to start the operation.
 Upon successful completion, you will have 4 image files in the Goodies folder.

 ![BrowseForFolder](https://user-images.githubusercontent.com/31417320/211037195-93791fe7-be1e-465a-8b8f-9033090c0cb1.jpg)

+By default, the resulting image files are created in full quality.
+If you want to reduce the quality of the resulting image files so that their size also decreases, then set their format to JPEG instead of PNG, and append `/q:` to the command line, followed by an integer between 1 and 100 which indicates your desired image quality.
+For example, the following command produces some JPEG image files with their quality set to 40.

+    cscript splittiff.js C:\Users\Public\Desktop\nature.tif F:\goodies\%d.jpg /q:40

+### My final wish
+> Wish one day my program will be introduced as an answer to [this SuperUser post](https://superuser.com/questions/44600/how-to-split-a-multipage-tiff-file-on-windows).